Mastering the Half Marathon: Proven Training Plans, Pacing Strategies, and Nutrition Hacks

 How to execute:

-• Use a pacing tool to set your zones based on a recent 5 km time.
+• Calculate your zones using a pacing tool, based on a recent 5 km test.

-• During the run, let the audio cue tell you when you’ve entered the threshold zone (around mile 5) and when you’re in race‑pace (mile 9).
+• As you run, let the audio cues mark your entry into threshold (around mile 5) and then race-pace (mile 9).

 References